zyushun/Adam-mini/README.md

 If you are training a language model, please pass the following info to Adam-mini:

-- zero_3: set to True if you are using zero_3 in DeepSpeed, or if you are using model parallelism with more than 1 GPU.
-Set to False if otherwise.
+- model_sharding: set to True if you are using model parallelism with more than 1 GPU, including FSDP and zero_1,2,3 in Deepspeed.
+Set to False if you are using DDP or single-GPU training.

 - n_embd: number of embedding dimensions.
 Could be unspecified if you are training non-transformer models.
 - n_head: number of attention heads.
 Could be unspecified if you are training non-transformer models.